 Alcohol and Drugs: Consuming or possessing alcohol without a Ministry of Interior liquor permit is illegal and could result in arrest and/or fines and imprisonment.
 Alcohol is served at bars in most major hotels but is intended for guests of the hotel.
 Persons who are not guests of the hotel, and who consume alcohol in the restaurants and bars, technically are required to have their own personal liquor licenses.
 Liquor licenses are issued only to non-Muslim persons who possess UAE residency permits.
-Public drunkenness and driving under the influence, regardless of one’s blood alcohol content level, are considered very serious offenses.
+Public drunkenness (no matter where the drinking occurred) and driving under the influence, regardless of one’s blood alcohol content level, are considered very serious offenses.
 Persons arrested on alcohol-related offenses are regularly detained for many days as they await a court hearing.
 Penalties may include hefty jail sentences, substantial fines and, for Muslims (even those holding U.S. citizenship), lashings.
 NOTE: Alcohol is permitted in six of the seven emirates, but is prohibited in the emirate of Sharjah.

 Legislation enacted in January 1996 imposes the death sentence for convicted drug traffickers.
 Since January 2006, possession of even trace amounts of illegal drugs has resulted in lengthy prison sentences for foreign citizens transiting the UAE.

 Some drugs normally taken under a doctor's supervision in the United States, and even some over-the-counter U.S. drugs and medications, are classified as narcotics in the UAE and are illegal to possess.
 A doctor's prescription should be carried along with any medication that is brought into the country.
 A person may be subject to arrest and prosecution if possession of banned medicines (especially those containing codeine and similar narcotic-like ingredients) comes to the attention of local authorities.
-More information about medications can be found on the website of the UAE ministry of Health (http://www.moh.gov.ae).
+More information about medications can be found on the website of the UAE Ministry of Health.
 Most medications available in the United States are also available by doctors’ prescription through hospitals and pharmacies in the UAE.